LissetGR/LissetGR/README.md

 Always learning, always improving

 ## 📋 About Me
-I’m a Computer Science Engineer with experience in both frontend and backend development.
-I specialize in building scalable web applications using Angular for the frontend and Laravel and Django for the backend.
-I enjoy solving complex problems and developing efficient, high-performance systems that deliver real value.
+I’m a passionate Computer Science Engineer with a strong background in both frontend and backend development.
+I specialize in creating scalable, high-performance web applications, leveraging Angular for dynamic and responsive front-end experiences, and Laravel and Django for building robust, efficient back-end systems.
+I thrive on solving complex problems and turning innovative ideas into real-world solutions that drive value and enhance user experiences.
+Constantly learning and evolving with the latest technologies, I’m always eager to take on new challenges and contribute to impactful projects.

 ## 🚀 Languages and Tools
 ![Laravel](https://img.shields.io/badge/-Laravel-FF2D20?style=flat&logo=laravel&logoColor=white)